-Most community investing involves economic development that sustains the access of community members to basic human rights such as clean water, secure food, jobs, and quality education.
-Despite the good brought by such endeavours, such development, when unfettered, continues its trajectory to the point of environmental degradation in favour of human exploitation and short-term prosperity.
-In short, social development is prioritised over environmental conservation.
-This can directly oppose efforts to preserve biodiversity and abate global warming.
+Most community investing involves economic development that sustains the access of community members to basic human rights such as access to clean water, food security, jobs, and quality education.
+Despite the good brought by such endeavours, unfettered development can result in environmental degradation and human exploitation.
+When short-term economic gain is prioritised over environmental conservation and human rights, efforts to preserve biodiversity and abate global warming are likewise undermined.

-Investing in indigenous communities takes an opposite tack: providing support for people who are already sustainably living off and conserving the environment is an investment in climate and biodiversity conservation.
+Investing in indigenous communities should be considered an investment in climate and biodiversity conservation as well.
+Providing support for people who are already sustainably living off and conserving the environment means hitting two birds with one proverbial stone.
 Many indigenous peoples’ organisations have argued that in a post-pandemic world, a direct investment in indigenous communities is the most effective way to fund climate and biodiversity projects.

 A recent report by the Food and Agriculture Organization (FAO) and the Fund for the Development of Indigenous Peoples of Latin America and the Caribbean (FILAC) suggests five principal policy and investment recommendations for companies, governments, and development agencies.
 These are to:

-In the Philippines, there are 110 indigenous groups with diverse customs that offer insights into sustainable living.
-Arowana Impact Capital recognises the importance of investing in these communities in a way that promotes the conservation of these cultures as a part of investment towards climate action and biodiversity conservation.
+In the Philippines, there are 110 indigenous groups whose diverse customs and traditions offer insights into sustainable living.
+Arowana Impact Capital recognises the importance of investing in these communities in a way that promotes the conservation of their cultures as a means of investing in climate action and biodiversity conservation.